stevenpollack/Sum13-STAT135/README.md

-Sum13-STAT135
+Steven Pollack's STAT135 github repo
 =============

-Material for UC Berkeley's Summer 2013 session of STAT135
+Material for UC Berkeley's Summer 2013 session of STAT135.

+Feel free to pull from this for up-to-date course material.